apiotrowski312/apiotrowski.xyz/content/posts/vim/vim-golang-setup.md

 ---
-draft: false
 title: "Basic setup for Go with Vim"
-summary: "Is Vim a good tool for developing golang applications?
+description: "Is Vim a good tool for developing golang applications?
 Sure, it may not be the best choice, but at the same time it is really fun to work this way, you will feel a bit like those cool hackers in a movies, which is nice."
-date: 2020-11-23
+date: "2020-11-23"
-slug: ""
-tags: ["vim",  "Vim Adventure", "go"]
+tags:
-externalLink: ""
-disable_comments: true
+- "vim"
+- "go"
 ---

 # Golang + Vim